minio/docs/source/vmware/vmware-overview.rst

    * - :guilabel:`Storage Class`
      - Select an available Storage Class associated to the specified namespace.
-       Ensure the Storage Class provides access to the vSAN Direct Configuration disks in the cluster.

 Click :guilabel:`Next` after entering the requested information.